ASSOCIATE ARTISTS

 Creation from October 30th to November 3, 2024

-" This work follows in the footsteps of my research into the deconstruction of the musical body (fantasia) and the expressive body (Blast!).
-This time, particular attention is paid to the voice - the abstract voice of wordless singing, but also the voice of laughter or crying.
-The notion of the "musical body" allows me to reflect as much on the ways in which a body reacts to music, as on the ways in which the body itself produces music.
-In fantasia, for example, the sound device enabled a dialogue with music that was broadcast, but activated by myself.
-Now I'd like to make greater use of the voice, to make the dialogue with external sound materials more complex.
-Our voices would then become both sound and musical sources, and at the same time, generators of other external sound materials.
-In Blast!
-I used expressions and grimaces to generate movement.
-Here, I'd like to work on choreographic writing based on expressive behaviors such as laughing or crying, and their interactionist emergences."
+“I see this work as part of my ongoing research into the deconstruction of the musical body (fantasia) and the expressive body (Blast!).
+This time, particular attention is paid to the voice—the abstract voice of wordless singing, but also the voice of laughter or that of tears.
+The notion of the ‘musical body’ allows me to reflect both on the ways in which a body reacts to music and on the ways in which the body itself produces music.
+In fantasia, for example, the sound setup enabled a dialogue with music that was played back but activated by me.
+I now wish to make greater use of the voice in order to add complexity to the dialogue with external sound materials.
+Our voices would then serve as both sound and musical sources, while simultaneously generating other external sound materials.
+In Blast!, I started with expressions and facial grimaces to generate movement.
+Here, I would like to develop a choreographic language based on expressive behaviors such as laughter or crying, and their interactive emergences.”
 Ruth Childs

 DANCES